ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 9. LogicalFont - the name java needs to use when accessing this font.
 10. LogicalFontSize - the pre-scaling size to display in the builder.
 11. LogicalFontStyle - the font style, plain, bold, italic, bold+italic
+12. fontRefMode - usually set to "NULL".
+This is for drivers that need special handling within GUIslice API.

 Java ships with five platform independent fonts: Dialog, DialogInput, SansSerif, Serif, and Monospaced.
 I have chosen to use Monospaced to represent Adafruit's built-in fonts which are 5x8 and plain only.
+All fonts you use will be simulated by these built in java fonts; if the actual font cannot be found.
+The builder is meant to help you with your UI layout, not be a WYSIWYG editor.

-Adafruit GFX only scales them up from 1 to N. As an example scale of 2 gives you a character 10x16.
+Adafruit GFX Builtin fonts scales up from 1 to N. As an example scale of 2 gives you a character 10x16.
 I have supported scales of 1 to 5.
 You can edit this as you desire.

-One thing you should keep in mind is that non built-in fonts take up a fair amount of memory so you should limit your selection to one or two non built-in fonts if your target platform is an Arduino.
+One thing you should keep in mind is that non-built in fonts take up a fair amount of memory so you should limit your selection to one or two non built-in fonts if your target platform is an Arduino.

-Some additional documentation is available in "GUIsliceBuilder/templates/fonts_readme.txt".

 WARNING!
-No error checking exists in the code so be very careful with any edits.
+The only Builder supplied json error checking that exists in the code is to detect duplicate fonts within a single platform so be very careful with any edits.

 -----------------------------------------------
 <div style="page-break-after: always;"></div>